MusabDev/roomgenerator/README.md

 npx run convex
 ```

+### Changing configuration

+You can change the configuration in `src/config/site.ts` file.
+The 'enable' feature is the most important option that ensures whether the app will work or not.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Finally, you have successfully set up the project on your local machine.